sequenceiq/slider/src/site/md/rolehistory.md

 1. For each Node: create a NodeEntry each role with a container on that node, then set the `NodeEntry.active` count to the #of containers on that node.
-1. For each Node in the NodeMap, if there are no active instances of a role in that Node, then it could be added to list of available nodes for that instance.
+1. For each Node in the NodeMap, if there are no active instances of a role in that Node, then its count remains 0 -it is implicitly available.
 1. For other (existing) container data structures in the AM, add entries recording container details there.
 1. Set the outstanding request queue to `null`, and reset the counters.
+1. Generate the sorted AvailableNodes lists for each role.
 1. Trigger a cluster node count review -and request & release nodes as appropriate

 **Issue**: what if requests come in for a (role, requestID) for